adva-mo/ai-dinero/readme.md

   - Create RESTful API endpoints for all backend functionality, ensuring proper security and data validation.

+- **Data Storage:**

+- Use a relational database (e.g., PostgreSQL) to securely store user and expense data.

 - **Error Handling and Logging:**

   - Implement error handling for API endpoints.